hbctraining/scRNA-seq_online/lessons/04_SC_quality_control.md

 merged_seurat$mitoRatio <- merged_seurat@meta.data$mitoRatio / 100

 ```
 > **NOTE:** The pattern provided ("^MT-") works for human gene names.
-You may need to adjust depending on your organism of interest.
-If you weren't using gene names as the gene ID, then this function wouldn't work.
-We have [code available to compute this metric on your own](https://github.com/hbctraining/scRNA-seq/blob/master/lessons/mitoRatio.md).
+You may need to adjust the pattern argument depending on your organism of interest.
+Additionally, if you weren't using gene names as the gene ID then this function wouldn't work as we have used it above as the pattern will not suffice.
+Since there are caveats to using this function, it is advisable to manually compute this metric.
+If you are interested, we have [code available to compute this metric on your own](https://github.com/hbctraining/scRNA-seq/blob/master/lessons/mitoRatio.md).

-*We need to add additional information to our metadata for our QC metrics, such as the cell IDs, condition information, and various metrics.* While it is quite easy to **add information directly to the metadata slot in the Seurat object using the `$` operator**, we will extract the dataframe into a separate variable instead.
+ While it is quite easy to **add information directly to the metadata slot in the Seurat object using the `$` operator**, we will extract the dataframe into a separate variable instead.
 In this way we can continue to insert additional metrics that we need for our QC analysis without the risk of affecting our `merged_seurat` object.

+ *We need to add additional information to our metadata for our QC metrics, such as the cell IDs, condition information, and various metrics.*

 We will create the metadata dataframe by extracting the `meta.data` slot from the Seurat object: